 I have a deep aluminum bowl for two primary purposes: bread making and whipping cream.
 It has always seemed like a bottomless pit, but 3 cups of heavy whipping cream defied its high walls.
 The whirring beaters spattered cream over anything within 3 feet no matter how much I tilted.
 To keep it off me, I hung a dishtowel in the neck of my sweater like a makeshift bib.
 (Note to self: Change clothes before starting.)
 The second surprise was the density of the whipped cream after I added powdered chocolate.
 It made for a thick, rich spread.

 The construction of the torte goes quickly.
 Kids would probably enjoy painting the juice on the cake layers and, later, licking the whipped cream beaters and bowl.
 Purely by happy accident, I had set aside just enough cream for the chocolate portion; the remaining white covered the middle layer and the four layers, sides and top, with nothing to spare.
-This white wonder begs for a decorative touch, but chocolate leaves were not on my schedule and—truth be told—I wanted to add any color but brown.
-Mint leaves and raspberries provided the finishing touch; just beware of the frozen berries bleeding a little bit as they melt.
+This white wonder begs for a decorative touch raspberries provided the finishing touch.
+If you use frozen berries, beware of bleeding as they melt.
 Trust me, though: A little berry juice will not diminish the grand impression that this cake makes when presented!

 Berry Chocolate Torte